The 7 Best Fonts for YouTube Thumbnails (2023)

 You may recognise this font if you watch a lot of instructional videos.
 Bebas is the go-to for thumbnails on make-up tutorials, recipe walkthroughs and other videos in that same category.

-The font is simple yet powerful and is often used with white letters and a black outline.
+It’s a cool font: simple, modern and powerful, and is often used with white letters and a black outline.

 Aspyn Ovard